WikiBox/sift3/README.md

 This is similar to the older WikiBox/sift but sift3 is a total rewrite with much improved matching and features.

-Warning: sift3 is intentionally designed to delete/clear whole folder trees without asking for any confirmation.
-Be careful.
-Backup your data.

 ## Usage

     sift2 Copyright Anders Larsen 2020 gislagard@gmail.com